 See Microdiscectomy (Microdecompression) Spine Surgery

 Research shows up to 86% of patients may experience sciatica pain relief after a microdiscectomy surgery.
 2 Gulati S, Madsbu MA, Solberg TK, et al. Lumbar microdiscectomy for sciatica in adolescents: a multicentre observational registry-based study.
 Acta Neurochir (Wien).
 2017;159(3):509–516. doi:10.1007/s00701-017-3077-4.

 In This Article:

-The patient’s decision to have surgery is based primarily on the amount of pain and dysfunction the patient is experiencing, and the length of time that the pain persists.
-The patient’s overall health is a consideration as well.
+The decision to have surgery for sciatica pain is typically a patient’s choice unless there is a medical emergency, such as cauda equina syndrome.
+The patient’s decision to have surgery is based primarily on the amount of pain and dysfunction, the length of time that the pain persists, the patient’s overall health, as well as the patient’s personal preference.